juamar/PHPBlog/README.md

 # PHPBlog

-Simple CRUD PHP web application showing Blog and some post.
+Simple CRUD PHP web application showing Blog and some post made 2 years ago.
 Using sqllite3 and PDO.

 Sorry, the UI is in spanish, but the options are quite intuitive.
 Will be nice to have some details view.
 No authentication in this project.